-Whether you’ve saved $20k or received it through a windfall, knowing how to invest it can be daunting.
-It’s a lot of money that you don’t want to squander.
-In this article, I’ll show you some ways that you can invest that $20,000 to give yourself the best chance at a positive ROI.
+Whether you’ve saved it or come into a windfall, knowing how to invest $20k can be a bit daunting.
+It’s a lot of money, and you certainly don’t want to squander it.
+So in this article, I’m going to show you some ways you can invest that $20,000 to give yourself the best chance at a positive ROI.

 Table of Contents:

 Before you begin to invest your newfound money, there are a few things you need to do before you jump into the deep end.
 Investing won’t help if you are swimming in debt.
 Here’s what you should do first.